KU's Pell Advantage

 - Have a 3.25 high school GPA on a 4.0 scale

-- Have at least a 22 ACT/1020 SAT (verbal and math).
+- Have at least a 22 ACT/1100 SAT (math and evidence-based reading and writing).
 February tests are the latest scores we can accept.

 - Enroll in a minimum of 12 KU hours each semester

 - Be responsible for paying your tuition and fees.
-(Students whose tuition and fees have been waived — because of participation in ROTC, for example — don’t qualify for the Pell Advantage.)
+(Students whose tuition and fees have been waived — because of participation in ROTC, for example — do not qualify for the Pell Advantage.)

 To renew KU’s Pell Advantage, you must